shakes76/PatternFlow/recognition/s4532810-YOLO-xspinella/README.md

 ```linux
 python3 train.py
 ```
 and select mode 0 from the options to download/arrange/preprocess the data completely.
+This will also print some outputs and save some images to misc_tests in order to validate correct function of the repo.

 ### Training and Evaluation
 The model can be trained by executing

 ```linux
 python3 train.py
 ```